yuyue2uofa/SimICL/README.md

-# ICL-MIM
+# SimICL

-This is the repository of paper Visual in-context learning combined with masked image modeling to improve ultrasound region segmentation.
+This is the repository of paper A Simple Framework for Visual In-context Learning  to Improve Ultrasound Segmentation.

 We will update the training code and model later